President and Chief Executive Officer

 For more than 25 years, Suntrapak has worked for Valley Children’s in leadership roles including strategy, clinical operations, and business development, advancing the hospital into a comprehensive delivery network now serving 1.3 million children.
 In 2005 he was named Executive Vice President and Chief Operating Officer before entering his current position in 2012.

-With a vision to continually expand healthcare access closer to home – to have every child in the Valley either 30 minutes or 30 miles from Valley Children’s care – Suntrapak now leads a team of 640 physicians, 3,500 staff, and nearly 800 volunteers and Guild members delivering high-quality pediatric care in a 13-county service area.
+With a vision to continually expand healthcare access closer to home – to have every child in the Valley either 30 minutes or 30 miles from Valley Children’s care – Suntrapak now leads a team of 640 physicians, 3,500 staff, and nearly 800 volunteers and Guild members delivering high-quality pediatric care.
 Under Suntrapak’s leadership, Valley Children’s Healthcare has achieved and maintained an AA rating from Standard & Poor’s, continuous Joint Commission accreditation, recognition in U.S. News and World Report as one of the “Best Children’s Hospitals” in the nation, a Leapfrog Top 10 hospital recognition for patient safety, and was named by Becker’s Healthcare as one of the “150 Top Places to Work in Healthcare.”

-Suntrapak is the champion of Valley Children’s commitment to children – those cared for in our hospital and physician offices and those living across the 13-county service area.
+Suntrapak is the champion of Valley Children’s commitment to children – those cared for in our hospital and physician offices and those living across our service area.
 Acutely aware of the extraordinary rates of childhood poverty, chronic disease, and food insecurity, Suntrapak has shaped the organization’s vision for the next generations to address the health of kids where they live, learn and play.
 Under his leadership, Valley Children’s has launched the Center for Community Health, fueled by a $5 million endowment by the hospital Guilds.
 This center will be uniquely positioned to change the trajectory of children’s health in powerful and significant ways.

 Underscoring his deep held belief in the importance of shared knowledge and community involvement, Suntrapak leads the organization’s investments of nearly $1 million annually in support of local community programs and services affecting children’s health.
 From supporting kids who otherwise could not afford to play soccer to partnerships with food banks to provide food to our families and kids, the influence that Mr. Suntrapak has over the health of kids is far-reaching, consistent, and impactful.
 Suntrapak makes every decision around what impact it might have on kids, often commenting simply that the right decisions are those that are best for our kids.